9brada6/tabs-with-posts/development.md

 - ➕ When drag & drop a display item in query setting, add a replace item with the same dimension as the original item that is being dragged.
 - ➕ Backend typescript is compiled with strict: false option.
 Try to compile it with strict enable and remove any error.
 - ➕ Try to change the .pickr class of the color selection.
 Other plugins might use .pickr and change our CSS.
+- ➕ Custom date format, make it disabled(not to hide).
+Does not make any sense to do this.

 ## ✅ Todo